-Quincy Lakes Wildlife Area Professional Review and Guide
+Quincy Lakes Wildlife Area Professional Guide

 "Rugged geology and a series of lakes and wetlands filled by seepage from nearby irrigation channels make the Quincy Lakes Wildlife Area an interesting stop for bird-watchers.
 Waterfowl, pelicans, and Great Egret spend their summer months at the wildlife area.
 In the fall and winter, thousands of waterfowl use the lakes and wetlands—interspersed with basalt outcroppings and pillars—as a stopover on their migration route.